finixbit/ftrace/README.md

 # ftrace
 Simple Function calls tracer

-Target source must be compiled with symbols information
+Target source must be compiled with symbols information (see example 1) And if not not compile with symbols breakpoints are set on call locations (see example 2)

 # Required libraries
 capstone, finixbit/elf-parser